 Tips for healthy pregnancy

-At the first prenatal visit, the woman undergoes a physical examination as well as certain tests and screenings to assess the health of self and the unborn baby.
+At the first prenatal visit, the woman undergoes a physical examination as well as certain tests and screenings to assess the health of herself and the unborn baby.
 The patient needs to visit the doctor in the second month ( i.e., 2 or 3 weeks beyond missing the periods).